collective/collective.templates/README.rst

 Documentation
 -------------

-Full documentation for end users can be found in the "docs" folder, and is also available online at
+Full documentation for end users isn't available yet, but will be available soon in the "docs" folder

 Translations